patching...

 Rockville has refrained from stating a preference between light rail or bus rapid transit and has offered to work with MTA on details to mitigate any impact on King Farm.

-The City of Gaithersburg is advocating for the light rail version of the transit line.
+The City of Gaithersburg is of the transit line.

 The proposed 14-mile transit line between the Shady Grove Metro station and the COMSAT site near Clarksburg was a cornerstone of plans for the new urban, transit-oriented, pedestrian-friendly King Farm development that began to take root in north Rockville at the end of the last century.